CarlosKnoll/warframe-tracker/README.md

 5. Display extra arcane data regarding release date and drop location.

-6. Has the following filters for the primes list:
+6. Prime items have the following filters:

     - By type:
         - Warframe